 Q: What do you think makes you a successful travel photographer?

 A: I honestly don’t think I’m such a great photographer – but I do have a reasonable eye for composition and colour.
 And I believe the success I’ve enjoyed in this field is largely because I have a combination of other skills.
 I am a writer and a publisher, I have a strong background in tourism marketing and – probably most importantly – I am a businessman and an opportunist.

 I recognize the value of the photographs I am able to deliver and I do a pretty good “song and dance” to make sure my clients do too.

 ……And, the gods have been generous to me 😉.

 A: I am motivated by my passion, however, contrary to popular opinion, my passion is not photography; it is to travel and meet people – the further away and the more interesting, the better.
 While I have mastered both photography and writing to an acceptable commercial level, these two skills are merely the vehicles I have been gifted with to help me realize my passion.
 That said, with a camera in my hand, I am always motivated to capture better pictures and rise to the top of my game so I’m forever in search of that one, elusive image which will define me as a tourism photographer.

 Q: How do you charge for your services?

 A: I charge a flat rate for a minimum seven day assignment, plus associated expenses which includes airfares, food, accommodation and transport.
 I rarely discount my fee, believing if someone approaching me is even starting down that road, they are likely to undervalue my work and we’re unlikely to see eye-to-eye.
-However, I will add time to the assignment without charge if I think it will improve the outcome or if I’m particularly excited by the project – provided, of course, I am able to juggle my other assignments around it.
+That said, I will add time to the assignment and waive my fee to extend the assignment if I think it will improve the outcome or if I’m particularly excited by the project – provided, of course, I am able to juggle my other assignments around it.